zenml-io/vscode-zenml/README.md

 ## New Additions

 - **Pipeline Runs View**: A dedicated view in the Activity Bar for monitoring and exploring pipeline runs.
-- **New Stack Commandss**: New commands for renaming stacks, and copying stacks are implemented through direct API calls.
+- **New Stack Commands**: New commands for renaming stacks, and copying stacks are implemented through direct API calls.

 ## Limitations